-Venue: Cape Town Convention Centre, South Africa
+Venue: Cape Town Convention Centre (picture below), South Africa

 AfricaCast will continue to bring together the growing number of Sub-Saharan Africa’s major broadcasters, content owners, telcos, investors, cable companies and pay TV providers.
 AfricaCom is the largest telecoms and IT event in Africa.